anazawa/kgsclient/README.md

 #### listenerCount = poller.emit(eventName, [arg1[, arg2, ...]])

+#### poller.send(message)

-### Event Names
+### Events

+#### KGS_MESSAGE_TYPE

+Emitted when a KGS message is received from the server.
-All the uppercase event names are reserved for the KGS JSON protocol.
+All the uppercase event names are reserved for the KGS protocol.

 #### message

+Emitted when a KGS message is received from the server.

 #### error

+Emitted when an error occurs within a `kgsPoller` instance.

+If a `kgsPoller` does not have at leaset one listener registered for the `error` event, and an `error` event is emitted, the error is thrown.

 ### Errors